Webinaut/one-stop-sites/src/content/portfolio/royal-park-golf-club.md

 Photographic content was provided by the club.
 Where appropriate photos were not available, stock photos were used.

 The website has quickly established itself as number two in the Royal Park golf rankings, closely behind the YMCA website.
 It is hosted, supported and maintained by One Stop Sites.
-This includes hosting on a Litespeed server, regular regular backups and theme and plugin updates.
+This includes hosting on a Litespeed server, regular backups and theme and plugin updates.

 ### Main Features

-- Theme customisation.
+* Theme customisation.
-- CSS customisation.
+* CSS customisation.
-- Photograph processing
+* Photograph processing
-- Image editing, colours, typography
+* Image editing, colours, typography
-- Responsive design
+* Responsive design
-- Content uploading and organisation
+* Content uploading and organisation
-- Responsive design
+* Responsive design
-- Site security
+* Site security
-- Google Analytics
+* Google Analytics
-- Automated backups
+* Automated backups